 - Step One: If the accident is minor and you feel safe to do so, you should try to move your vehicle out of traffic

-- Step Two: Check for injuries and call and make sure an ambulance is called for anyone in need of medical assistance
+- Step Two: Check for injuries, then call an ambulance for anyone in need of medical assistance

 - Step Three: Notify the police so a police report can be written up

 - Step Four: Gather information from other drivers, including vehicle descriptions, license plate numbers, and the accident scene location.
 If a police report was filed, be sure to write down the officer’s name and badge number

 - Step Five: Take photos of the scene and the vehicles involved to have an accurate record of the damage

 - Step Six: In these moments, you want to say as little as possible.
 Apologizing or saying anything that might be perceived as an admission of guilt can be used against you

 - Step Seven: Do not sign anything from insurers or accept any offers without consulting a RI car accident lawyers